schalkje/d3_research/dashboard/documentation/nodes/columns-node.md

   vertical: 10                  // Vertical spacing (not used in columns) };

-// Container margins
-this.containerMargin = {        // Margins around container content
+// Container margins (inherited from BaseContainerNode) this.containerMargin = {        // Margins around container content
-  top: 4,                       // Space from header bottom
+  top: 20,                      // Space from header bottom
-  right: 8,                     // Space from right edge
+  right: 10,                    // Space from right edge
-  bottom: 8,                    // Space from bottom edge
+  bottom: 10,                   // Space from bottom edge
-  left: 8                       // Space from left edge };
+  left: 10                      // Space from left edge };

 // Child management